qutorial/slider/README.md

 # Slider - bootstrapping sphinx and hieroglyph

-This project helps you start inmmediately with Sphinx and hieroglyph.
+This project helps you start immediately with Sphinx and hieroglyph by installing it within a virtual env in Python.

 ## Installing

+Prerequisites: `sudo apt-get install python2 virtualenv pip git`.

 Clone this project.